siriuspal/ocgi/README.txt

+#ocgi

+One command git init for repository on private server

 ABOUT & HOW TO USE

 Run "python -m ocgi" command in current folder to make it a git repository.
 On server repository will be created in - server/parent directory/working directory